triestpa/Police-Analysis-Python/README.md

 ![search scatters vt](https://cdn.patricktriest.com/blog/images/posts/policing-data/search_scatters_VT.png)

 The plots above are comparing `search_rate` (left) and `hit_rate` (right) for minority drivers compared with white drivers in each county.
-If all of the dots (each of which represents the stats for a single county) followed the diagonal center line, the implication would be that white drivers and non-white drivers are searched at the exact same rate with the exact same standard of evidence.
+If all of the dots (each of which represents the stats for a single county and race) followed the diagonal center line, the implication would be that white drivers and non-white drivers are searched at the exact same rate with the exact same standard of evidence.

 Unfortunately, this is not the case.
 In the above charts, we can see that, for every single county, the search rate is higher for Black and Hispanic drivers even though the hit rate is lower.